 Running shoes are continually evolving and there are plenty of folks willing to share their expertise!
 There is no "perfect" or "best" shoe on the market.
 Everyone's feet are different in shape and function differently.
 All I can hope to offer you are shoe basics to help you step in the right direction.
 Remember, my favorite shoe may not work at all for you, so it's important to do the shopping research before you make a purchase blunder.

 First, you need to know your foot biomechanics.
 That's how your feet work.
 Knowing the biomechanics of your feet will help you better understand what type of running shoe is right for you.
 Running shoe styles are more than just fancy esthetics, each model of shoe within each brand is built for specific foot types.
 A visit to your local podiatrist is a great start for a complete foot evaluation.
 If time doesn't permit a full biomechanical exam, call your local running store and make sure their best "shoe guy" is working when you are planning to go shopping.
 There is always one salesman who has been fitting shoes for years and can help you.
-It's a bonus if you find a store who has a pedorthist on staff.

 More information is helpful when finding the right shoe for you.
 Tell the podiatrist or salesman of your running plans.
 Are you looking to complete a marathon or maintain a weekly running base?
 Offer as much information as you can about your running.
 This will truly help you obtain the right pair of shoes to meet your goal!